 Minimum Participatory Requirements

-- Season extender structure is built and utilized in the same growing season in which you apply for funds
+- Season extender structure or equipment is utilized in the same growing season in which you apply for funds

-- Provide a documented 50% cash match (i.e. you pay for half of the total costs of the season extender)
+- Provide a documented 1 to 1 cash match (i.e. you pay for at least 50% of the total costs of the season extender project)

-- Donate a portion of the food grown to NeighborImpact Food Bank through HDFFA’s Grow & Give Program
+- Donate a portion of the food grown (to NeighborImpact Food Bank through HDFFA’s Grow & Give Program or to another approved organization)

 - Submit 4 or more digital photos (pre and post construction)